 (b) a sample of blood or urine given by the licensee following a direction under section 80 is found on analysis to be a non-complying sample, within the meaning in the regulations, for the purposes of this section.

-(2) Subject to subsection (3), a revocation under subsection (1) of a crowd controller’s licence is not effective unless a licensing officer —
+(2) If a licence is revoked under subsection (1), the Commissioner may also, in the notice of revocation, disqualify the licensee from holding —

+(a) a licence, or a licence of a particular type or class; or

+(b) a licence, or a licence of a particular type or class, that is endorsed under section 24 or 26,

+for a period not exceeding 3 years.

+(2a) Before taking action under this section, the Commissioner must —

-(a) has given to the licensee written notice of the intention to revoke the licence stating the grounds on which the revocation is intended to be made and allowing the licensee 21 days within which to respond to the notice;
+(a) give the licensee written notice of the intention to take the action, stating the grounds on which the action is intended to be made and allowing the licensee 21 days within which to respond to the notice; and

-(b) has had due regard to any response to the notice made within that time; and
+(b) give due regard to any response to the notice within that time.

-(c) has given to the licensee written notice of revocation of the licence at least 14 days before the revocation is to take effect, stating the grounds on which the revocation is made.
+(2b) The Commissioner is to give to the licensee written notice of the revocation, and if relevant the disqualification, at least 14 days before the revocation is to take effect —

+(a) stating the grounds on which the action is taken; and

+(b) stating when the revocation is to take effect; and

+(c) advising that the matter will be referred to the State Administrative Tribunal within 14 days of the making of the notice.

+(2c) Within 14 days of a notice of the revocation of a licence being given under this section the Commissioner must refer the matter in respect of which the notice was given to the State Administrative Tribunal.

-(3) Nothing in this section limits the power of a licensing officer to give to the licensee a written notice of revocation under section 67(3).
+(3) Nothing in this section limits the power of the Commissioner to give to the licensee a written notice of revocation under section 67A(1).

-(4) A person to whom notice of revocation of a licence is given under this section must comply with any directions of a licensing officer in relation to delivering up the licence and the identity card issued to the person.

-Penalty: $2 000.
+[(4) deleted]

 [Section 81 amended by No. 55 of 2004 s.
-1078.]
+1078; No. 4 of 2008 s.
+61.]

 82. Cost of test may be recovered

-If a sample of blood or urine given by the holder of a crowd controller’s licence is found on analysis to be a non-complying sample for the purposes of section 81(1)(b), the Commissioner may —
+If a sample of blood or urine given by a licensee is found on analysis to be a non-complying sample for the purposes of section 81(1)(b), the Commissioner may —

 (a) determine the costs and expenses of carrying out the analysis; and